BradleyPelton/stardec/README.md

 - Containerized (see docker-compose.yml)
 - Real-time indexing of new data, persistence with Postgres database
 - Login/JWT Authentication with Spring Security

-### FRONTEND DISCLAIMER:
-- This is a "backend" project meant to show off advanced backend features like advanced relevancy searching.
-- The frontend is added for observers who can't be bothered to read the API contract.
-- The frontend is meant to be entirely simplistic and not meant to display HTML/CSS/Javascript prowess

 ### Technologies
 - Spring boot